rmilewski4/TigerHacks-2021/README.md

 This project was created to track satellites using the user's IP Address, then display the satellites to a map, which will show them moving across that map.
 You can also make the map bigger/smaller, and choose what satellites you want to display.

+TO TRY THE PROJECT OUT YOURSELF:
+Download the .jar file from the repository and open it.
+The project should then open automatically!

 API's:

 Satellite Tracking: